alexmedinasf/alexmedinasf/README.md

 ## My name is Alexandre Medina and I'm a full-stack web developer!

 - 🔭 I’m currently studying at Microverse.
+- 👨‍💻 You can check my projects here: [Github](https://github.com/alexmedinasf?tab=repositories)
+- 😎 I can code for you in HTML and Css!
 - 🌱 I’m currently learning JavaScript.
+- 🤞 Looking forward to learn Ruby!
 - 💬 Ask me about my previous projects!
 - 📫 How to reach me: alexsales001@hotmail.com
 - 😄 Pronouns: he/him